EventStore/EventStore/docs/installation.md

 , or you can [build from source](https://github.com/EventStore/EventStore#linux).
 The final package name to install is `eventstore-oss`.

-If you installed from a pre-built package, the server gets registered as a service.
+If you installed from a pre-built package, the server is registered as a service.
 Therefore, you can start EventStoreDB with:

 ```bash:no-line-numbers
 sudo systemctl start eventstore
 ```

 When you install the EventStoreDB package, the service doesn't start by default.
-It's done to allow you to change the configuration, located at _/etc/eventstore/eventstore.conf_ and to prevent creating database and index files in the default location.
+This allows you to change the configuration located at `etc/eventstore/eventstore.conf` and to prevent creating database and index files in the default location.

 ::: warning
 We recommend that when using Linux you set the 'open file limit' to a high number.
 The precise value depends on your use case, but at least between `30,000` and `60,000`.
 :::